HostMonster Review

 Short-Term Pricing

-HostMonster’s actual plans and pricing are a disadvantage (which I’ll cover in the cons section).
-However, I will say that they do deep discounting for the first year across all their products.
+While I consider HostMonster’s plans and standard pricing to be a weak spot (more on that later), I like that they offer deep discounts for the first year across all their products.

-If you are trying to get started and save a good bit of money for the first year, HostMonster will often discount their Basic plan down to $4.95/mo and their Plus plan down to $6.95/mo.
+If you are starting out and want to save money during the first year, HostMonster will often discount their Basic plan down to $4.95/mo and their Plus plan down to $6.95/mo.
+While you want to compare their plans with other web hosts to see what you’re actually getting, their initial prices are excellent.

 Standard Backend

 Setting up a website can be daunting if you’ve never done it before.
-The process should be simple, straightforward, and guided.
-Settings, billing, server, and account information should be straightforward to access.
+The process should be simple, straightforward, and guided, with settings, billing, server, and account information easy to access.
+Even experiences website owners want to see a simple backend.

 HostMonster uses cPanel as the backend of its hosting accounts. cPanel is industry-standard, so there’s plenty of help and guides on the Internet.
-It’s also very simple and (though fairly ugly).
-HostMonster also helps by integrating their billing and profile settings directly into cPanel – and not cluttering it up (too much) with upsells and ads.
-Here’s what the backend looks like –
+It’s also very simple and (though kind of ugly).
+HostMonster helps by integrating their billing and profile settings directly into cPanel – and not cluttering it up with upsells and ads.
+Here’s what the backend looks like:

-**though I will not attempt to defend the hideous shade of green.
+I will say I’m not a fan of the rather hideous shade of green in Hostmonster’s color scheme.
 I think it’s supposed to be “Monster Green?”

-Their backend is the first thing you see after signing up, so you can dive right into your project without any intermediate screens.
-The most common options (like WordPress auto-install) are front and center with server information on the side.
-You’ll also receive a confirmation email after signing up with account info.
+Back to the positives.
+The backend is the first thing you see after signing up, so you can dive right into your project without any intermediate screens.
+The most common options (like WordPress auto-install) are front and center, with server information along the side.

 Many providers use a proprietary backend (DreamHost and IONOS by 1&1) or clutter things up with ads and upsells (iPage) – so HostMonster’s simple backend is a big advantage.